-4.4 Minor Optimizations and Parameter Setting
+Minor Optimizations and Parameter Setting

 There are several minor optimizations we can apply to the heuristic search algorithm.
-For example, imagine we are considering candidate $C_i$ in the outer loop, and as we traverse through the inner loop, we find that subsequence $C_j$ is close enough to it to allow early abandonment.
-In addition to saving time with the early termination, we can also delete $C_j$ from the list of candidates in outer loop (if it has not already been visited).
-The key observation is that since we are assuming a symmetric distance measure, if nearness to $C_j$ disqualifies candidate $C_i$ from being the discord, then the same nearness to $C_i$ would also disqualify candidate $C_j$ from being the discord.
+For example, imagine we are considering candidate C_i in the outer loop, and as we traverse through the inner loop, we find that subsequence C_j is close enough to it to allow early abandonment.
+In addition to saving time with the early termination, we can also delete C_j from the list of candidates in outer loop (if it has not already been visited).
+The key observation is that since we are assuming a symmetric distance measure, if nearness to C_j disqualifies candidate C_i from being the discord, then the same nearness to C_i would also disqualify candidate C_j from being the discord.
 Empirically, this simple optimization gives a speed-up factor of approximately 2.
-In addition, there are several well-known optimizations to the Euclidean distance that we can use [5].
+In addition, there are several well-known optimizations to the Euclidean distance that we can use [7].

-As noted above, we must choose two parameters, the cardinality of the SAX alphabet size $\alpha$ , and the SAX word size w.
+As noted above, we must choose two parameters, the cardinality of the SAX alphabet size a, and the SAX word size w.
 Recall what it is we want to optimize.
 We would like the distribution of the SAX words to be highly skewed, so that the discord will map to a SAX word that is unique or rare, and all the other subsequences will map to SAX words that are very frequent.
 This is the best situation for both our heuristics.
-If we choose very large values of $\alpha$ and/or w, almost all subsequences will map to unique words; if we choose very small values of $\alpha$ and/or w, all subsequences will map to just a small handful of words.
+If we choose very large values of a and/or w, almost all subsequences will map to unique words; if we choose very small values of a and/or w, all subsequences will map to just a small handful of words.
 Either of these situations is bad for our heuristics.

-The good news is that there is little freedom for the a parameter; extensive experiments carried out by the current authors [2] [8][10][11] and dozens of other researchers worldwide [13] suggest that a value of either 3 or 4 is best for virtually any task on any dataset.
-After empirically confirming this on the current problem with experiments on more than 50 datasets, we will simply hardcode $\alpha = 3$ for the rest of this work.
-Having fixed $\alpha$ , we performed an exhaustive empirical examination of the role of the w parameter.
+The good news is that there is little freedom for the a parameter; extensive experiments carried out by the current authors [4][8][11][13][14] and dozens of other researchers worldwide [1][9][17][18] suggest that a value of either 3 or 4 is best for virtually any task on any dataset.
+After empirically confirming this on the current problem with experiments on more than 50 datasets, we will simply hardcode a=3 for the rest of this work.
+Having fixed a, we performed an exhaustive empirical examination of the role of the w parameter.
 The best value for this parameter depends on the data.
-In general, relatively smooth and slowly changing datasets favor a smaller value of w.
+In general, relatively smooth and slowly changing datasets favor a smaller value of w, whereas more complex time series favor a larger value of w.
 The following observations mitigate the problem of parameter setting:

-- The speedup does not critically depend on w parameter.
-After empirically finding the best value on a particular data we found we could vary the value of w in the range of 60% to 150% with less than a 12% decrease in speedup. - Once we learn a good setting on a particular data type, say ECGs, that setting will also work well on other datasets of the same type (assuming the sampling rate is the same).
+The speedup does not critically depend on w parameter.
+After empirically finding the best value on a particular data we found we could vary the value of w in the range of 60% to 150% with less than a 12% decrease in speedup.

+Once we learn a good setting on a particular data type, say ECGs, that setting will also work well on other datasets of the same type (assuming the sampling rate is the same).

-5. EMPIRICAL EVAUALTION
+V. EMPIRICAL EVAUALTION

-We begin by showing the utility of time series discords for a host of domains, then go on to show that our algorithm is able to find discords very efficiently.
+We begin by showing the utility of time series discords for a several medical domains, then go on to show that our algorithm is able to find discords very efficiently.

-5.1 The Utility of Time Series Discords
+A. The Utility of Time Series Discords